Simulations & certification

 Participants are employed by a plane manufacturing company that has the opportunity to sell as many planes as they can manufacture that meet specific quality standards.
 Each participant plays an individual role in the production process, i.e., inspector, tester, etc.

 The simulation consists of three production runs.
-After each run, group members discuss and evaluate their efforts measured by production cost, quality, customer satisfaction, delivery time and worker satisfaction.
-After evaluating effectiveness of their efforts, workers are allowed to redesign the production process to their own specifications.
+After each run, group members discuss and evaluate their efforts measured by production cost, quality, customer satisfaction, delivery time, and worker satisfaction.
+After evaluating the effectiveness of their efforts, workers are allowed to redesign the production process to their specifications.
 Serial interventions from the manufacturing company’s customer complicate the work redesign and production process.

 Production Runs: